-Each spouse can request information from the respective superannuation Trustee for either their policy or regarding their spouse's policy.
-This is done by sending to the Trustee a Declaration and Superannuation Information Form.
-The Trustee of the fund is entitled to charge a reasonable fee for providing the information.
+Each spouse can request information from the Superannuation Trustee for either their policy or their spouse's policy.
+The Trustee of the fund is entitled to charge a fee for providing the information.
 The Trustee is not allowed to give out the address of the member, or notify the member that an information request has been received from a non-member (the other spouse).